danielwilczak101/EasyControls/testing/atmega328P_standalone_chip/README.md

 ## File Requirements:
 1. List required items needed.
+- One 16MHz Crystal
+- One 10K Resistor
+- Two 22pF Capacitors
+- Optional: One 10uF Capacitor (This is used to filter out power supply noise)

-1. Ardunio Code.
+3. Ardunio Code.

-2. Wiring Diagram(Hand written or drawen out).
+5. Wiring Diagram(Hand written or drawen out).